Anas Sarwar suggests Scottish Labour will cut income tax if it wins power

 Anas Sarwar has signalled he will cut income tax for middle-earners if Scottish Labour wins power in Holyrood, calling the current situation “ludicrous”.

-Addressing his party’s conference in Glasgow, the Scottish Labour leader attacked the SNP for “choking off opportunity and hurting families”.
+Addressing his party’s conference in Glasgow on Friday, the Scottish Labour leader attacked the SNP for “choking off opportunity and hurting families”.

 In a confident speech that nevertheless contained few concrete policies, Mr Sarwar emphasised the differences between his party, the Tories and the SNP as he also looked ahead to the Holyrood election in 2026.